7 Reasons Why Moving to Sicily Is A Brilliant Idea (2023 updated)

-Ferry boats depart every day to Naples, Sardina, Genoa, and Malta.
+Ferry boats depart every day to Naples, Sardinia, Genoa, and Malta.

 5. Experience a unique diversity of landscapes

 Sicily is, instead, a vast and mountainous island.
-Its three ranges of mountains include several natural reserves and plenty of hiking trails that you can virtually enjoy most of the year because of the mild Sicilian temperatures all over the year.
-Sicily also counts with a couple of ski resorts that you can use in the winter months and from which you can ski while taking a glance at the sea!
+Its three ranges of mountains include several natural reserves and plenty of hiking trails that you can virtually enjoy most of the year because of the mild Sicilian temperatures throughout the year.
+Sicily also has a couple of ski resorts that you can visit during the winter months and ski while looking out at the sea!

-Sicily counts with beautiful cities and towns for all tastes.
+Sicily has beautiful cities and towns for all tastes.
 Remember, Sicily has been conquered by an array of civilizations over history, and so it results in a unique combination of Greek, Arab, Spanish, Norman, and French heritage.
-All the major Sicilian towns are different from one another because of their history.
-That’s why walking around Siracusa will make you feel in Spain while visiting the Temples Valley in Agrigento will make you believe you are Greece and strolling around the town of Mazara del Vallo will make you think in Tunisia.
+All the major Sicilian towns are different from one another because of their histories.
+That is why strolling around Siracusa will transport you to Spain, visiting the Temples Valley in Agrigento will transport you to Greece, and strolling around Mazara del Vallo will transport you to Tunisia.

 Is it safe to live in Sicily?
 The answer is YES!
 As a globetrotter and well-traveled woman, I have no doubts that Sicily is one of the safest places on earth these days.